17. Real-Life Testing

 When the slit is combined with a profile of high curvature, like when the nib hugs the feed (see c), then the flexibility is reduced so far and the slit may not even be there.
 To be there or not makes a difference, but in either case, it is of no use for a nib, because the stiffness is beyond any usefulness for a nib.
 The reason for this is the increase of y1 to y2.
 A useful length of the slit is determined by the curvature, or in another way: A shallow curvature is necessary to benefit from the advantage of a long slit.
 That’s why most nibs are designed with a shallow radius b at the front and sensibly, the slit has not much reason to extend beyond this region.

-Considering the size of the hole and I repeat drawing 11 from further up, it demonstrates that enlarging the hole diameter increases flexibility.
+Considering the size of the hole, I repeat drawing 11 from further up, which demonstrates that enlarging the hole diameter increases flexibility.
 The required stability of the nib in this portion, as well as the tines, sets the limit of the shortening of length b1. which equals the increase of the dimension of the opening O.

 Finally, the shape of the opening O can be whatever you like, except, it should not include any sharp corners which would cause high-stress points and subsequent fatigue cracking.
 Also, consider the capillary forces; otherwise, the ink does not empty from the opening because of ink sticking in corners.
-Like when constructing the ink path in a feed, also here applies the rule: “The ink always flow towards and keeps on flowing areas of increasing capillarity.
-This is important when the opening has the function of a breather hole because if it does not open, the pen can’t breathe.
 I have repeated photo 9 as a reminder.
+Like when constructing the ink path in a feed, also here applies the rule:

 17. E – Thinning Nib

 “How might a layman thin the material of a nib reliably?”